Chart Color Schemes

 New Gisborne shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-New Gisborne's educational qualifications trail regional benchmarks; 30.0% of residents aged 15+ hold university degrees compared to Greater Melbourne's 37.0%.
-This gap highlights potential for educational development and skills enhancement.
-Bachelor degrees lead at 18.7%, followed by postgraduate qualifications (6.1%) and graduate diplomas (5.2%).
-Trade and technical skills feature prominently, with 35.4% of residents aged 15+ holding vocational credentials – advanced diplomas (13.7%) and certificates (21.7%).
+New Gisborne's educational qualifications trail regional benchmarks, with 30.0% of residents aged 15+ holding university degrees compared to Greater Melbourne's 37.0%.
+This gap indicates potential for educational development and skills enhancement.
+Bachelor degrees are the most common at 18.7%, followed by postgraduate qualifications (6.1%) and graduate diplomas (5.2%).
+Trade and technical skills are prominent, with 35.4% of residents aged 15+ holding vocational credentials – advanced diplomas at 13.7% and certificates at 21.7%.

-Educational participation is notably high; 32.5% of residents are currently enrolled in formal education.
-This includes 11.0% in primary, 10.5% in secondary, and 4.9% pursuing tertiary education.
+Educational participation is notably high, with 32.5% of residents currently enrolled in formal education.
+This includes 11.0% in primary education, 10.5% in secondary education, and 4.9% pursuing tertiary education.

 Frequently Asked Questions - Education